Art and Design Training

 The Key to a Career in Art and Design

 Many professional artists have written guides to breaking into the industry.
 In interviews, they're often asked what the secret is.
-Bobby Chui wrote the Perfect Bait, Donata Giancola said in one interview recently it's simply "Keep your ass in that chair" but as far as I know this is the first time an artist has ever shown the actual Key to a Successful Career in Art 🙂 (pictured above).
+Bobby Chui wrote the Perfect Bait, Donata Giancola said in one interview recently it's simply "Keep your ass in that chair" but as far as I know this is the first time an artist has ever shown the actual Key to a Successful Career in Art 🙂 (pictured).

 I made it when I was a student, it allowed me and a friend to stow away in a cupboard while the Studios were locked up at night and sneak out in the evenings to work late.
 I first got an impression of the original in modeling clay.
 Then I hammered flat a piece of Aluminium rod and carefully, just by eye, filed the blade to replicate the impression.
 It gave access to the Materials cupboards and allowed us to work late into the night when we needed to finish projects that required more than just oils and canvases.